 Today’s automobiles are so technologically advanced that many technicians are certified in just one or two areas.
 Technicians can test and receive a certification on any of the nine general automotive areas: Engine Repair, Automatic Transmission/Transaxle, Manual Drive Train and Axles, Suspension and Steering, Brakes, Electrical/Electronic Systems, Heating and Air Conditioning, Engine Performance, and Light Vehicle Diesel Engines.
 Diesel is not required but is offered as a separate test.
 Additionally, there is an Advanced Engine Performance Specialist Certification (L1) offered only to those techs which pass the Engine Performance test.
 The advanced testing identifies those techs possessing the knowledge and skills for diagnosis of complex driveability and emissions-related problems.

 The automotive technician of today’s world must possess a brilliance that could rival that of the most complex professions.
 Because of this fact, there’s never been more opportunity for the professionals that make up our workforce.
 Cars, trucks, and modern machinery are increasingly complex.
 The technicians that can correctly identify problems and solutions, and put their hands to work making the repairs are going to command higher pay and benefits.
 Couple this with the rising costs of diagnostic tools and equipment, and we’ll all find the cost of repair on the rise.
 This brings me to some good news: preventative maintenance will save you more money than ever before!

-If you, or someone you know, seem like a good fit for the industry, don’t hesitate to send them my way.
-I love talking about vehicle maintenance and repair.
-I’m fortunate to know several high school shop teachers, and I know they too are always looking for bright kids to work with.
-Please drive safely this holiday season!
+If you, or someone you know, seems like a good fit for the industry, don’t hesitate to send them our way.
+I love talking about careers in our industry.
+I’m fortunate to know several high school shop teachers, and I know they too are always looking for bright kids with which to work.